AlexFiorini/TikTok-TTS/README.md

 1) Select the voice that you prefer and put it in Execute.bat, replacing **VOICE**
 2) Get your sessionid from TikTok.<br/>
-If you are on Chrome or a Chromium based browser:
 - Go to https://www.tiktok.com/<br/>
 - Open Developer Tools (F12)<br/>
 - Go to **Application**<br/>